quii/learn-go-with-tests/README.md

 * [Installed Go](https://golang.org/)
 * A text editor
 * Some experience with programming.
 Understanding of concepts like `if`, variables, functions etc.
-* Comfortable with using the terminal
+* Comfortable using the terminal

 ## Feedback